Mohammedvaraliya/BSC-Computer-Science-Coursework/BSC CS/SY/SEM-4/Computer Networks/README.md

     Using Packet Tracer, create a network with three routers with OSPF and each router associated network will have minimum three PC and show Connectivity

+## Practical 8

+    Using Packet Tracer, create a network with three routers with BGP and each router associated network will have minimum three PC.
+Show Connectivity

+## Practical 9

+    Using Packet Tracer, create a wireless network of multiple PCs using appropriate access point.

+## Practical 10

+    Using Wireshark, network analyzer, set the filter for ICMP, TCP, HTTP, UDP, FTP and perform respective protocol transactions to show/prove that the network analyzer is working